-1..
-Hemodialysis - Blood is pumped outside the body to an artificial kidney machine.
+- 1..
+Hemodialysis Blood is pumped outside the body to an artificial kidney machine.
 The machine cleanses the blood and returns it to the body.
 Only a small amount of blood is out of the body at any time.
-Hemodialysis can be done in-home or incenter.

-- 2. Continuous Ambulatory Peritoneal Dialysis (CAPD) Continuous ambulatory peritoneal dialysis (CAPD) is done manually by placing a bag of dialysate on an IV pole or coat rack above the head and connecting it to a catheter.
+Hemodialysis can be done in-home or incenter. - 2.
+Continuous Ambulatory Peritoneal Dialysis (CAPD) Continuous ambulatory peritoneal dialysis (CAPD) is done manually by placing a bag of dialysate on an IV pole or coat rack above the head and connecting it to a catheter.
 Once the abdomen is filled with dialysate, the dialysate remains, or dwells, in the abdomen for an amount of time specified by the patient's Nephrologist.
 After the determined amount of dwell time, the abdomen is drained and refilled with fresh dialysate.
 CAPD is a good choice for patients that do not sleep well while dialyzing or are not comfortable doing dialysis at night because CAPD allows for a daytime treatment schedule.
-CAPD is also a good treatment choice for patients that maintain a full-time job since exchanges can be done in a sterile environment within the workplace. - 3.
-Automated Peritoneal Dialysis (APD) Automated peritoneal dialysis (APD), commonly referred to as continuous cycling peritoneal dialysis (CCPD), requires a machine called a cycler to automate the fill and drain process.
+CAPD is also a good treatment choice for patients that maintain a full-time job since exchanges can be done in a sterile environment within the workplace.

+- 1. 3.
+Automated Peritoneal Dialysis (APD) Automated peritoneal dialysis (APD), commonly referred to as continuous cycling peritoneal dialysis (CCPD), requires a machine called a cycler to automate the fill and drain PES case is closed - 2.
+Customer has been informed of case closure is documented in the case record.

+process.
 Cyclers are programmed to fill and drain a patient's abdomen at night during sleep.
 Two to four automated exchanges are performed during sleep and an additional manual exchange may be required during the day.
 CCPD is a good choice if the patient has a career or is in school, leads a busy life during the day or travels often.